tcelovsky/tcelovsky.github.io/_posts/2021-07-14-let's-talk-about-big-o.markdown

 <script src="https://gist.github.com/tcelovsky/aba19ebcfa797a4dc7eed889ceb932eb.js"></script>

-The top potion of this function is the same as our previous example, we know its Big-O is O(n²).
+The top portion of this function is the same as our previous example, we know its Big-O is O(n²).
 Then we may want to add O(n) related to the `reduce` function, which is linear.
 We get O(n² + n).
 However, Big-O is not concerned with non-dominant terms and because quadratic time is worse than linear time, we drop the second n.
 The final Big-O of the above function is O(n²).

 ### O(log n) or Logarithmic Time